waimea-Ben/200Assesment/docs/design.md

     - [x] View a list of bookings (organised by name, or by date) - admin home page dis[plays bookings ina minimalist fashion with all the required info at a click]
     - [x] Add a new job type to the system - massive add menu with the ability to add and delete every aspect of the site from services, staff, and images
     - [x] Add new staff to the system

+All of these requirements were met as shown in the video, where all parts such as the list of services are displayed, staff credentials are displayed, and all elements can be removed or added.

 ## Review of USABILITY